$0 Colorado Foster Care Quick-Start Checklist

 Specialized Care and Therapeutic Placements

-If you're interested in providing therapeutic foster care or treatment foster care — the higher-acuity category for children with significant trauma histories, mental health needs, or complex behavioral presentations — private agencies are almost always the better pathway.
+If you're interested in providing therapeutic foster care or treatment foster care — the higher-acuity category for children with significant trauma histories, mental health needs, or complex behavioral presentations — private agencies are worth comparing because they may offer more clinical and placement support.

 CPAs like Clarvida, Savio House, and Ariel Clinical Services specialize in therapeutic and treatment foster care models.
 They provide clinical oversight, mental health support for the child integrated into the placement itself, and dedicated training for caregivers before and during the placement.
 County DHS pathways can technically license for specialized care, but they often refer these placements to CPAs with the infrastructure to support them.